 While You were Sleeping vs. ANYTHING on Hallmark during the Holidays

 If you need to go for a lighthearted romance, that’s fine.
 There can still be merit in romcoms.
-But at least spare yourself the Hallmark channel during the holidays.
+But let’s talk about Hallmark.
 I know… I know… I KNOW.
 I do it, too.
 Every holiday I find myself fall prey to the promise of lighthearted Christmas miracles and romance heroes (usually some retired baseball player or beyond handsome small town homeboy).
-But it always ends up the same.
-At the end of the show, I feel like I just binged on a cheap Chinese buffet.
-It was delicious, but I never quite feel well afterward.
-Opt for a more substantial romcom– perhaps While You were Sleeping.
-It even has Christmas.
-And it has REAL characters.
+I love them.
+I really do, but they end in a predictable way.
+I recommend a Christmas romcom alternative– perhaps While You were Sleeping.

 Anne of Green Gables vs. When Calls the Heart series